Medically reviewed by Kristin Hall, FNP

 You can learn more about recovering from depression using medication, psychotherapy, lifestyle changes and more in our full guide to fighting depression.

-Current research shows that a variety of factors may contribute to the changes in your brain that cause depression.
+However, at a basic level, current research shows that a variety of factors may contribute to the changes in your brain that cause depression.
 These include major life changes, traumatic or abusive experiences, genetics and even certain personality traits.

-If you feel depressed, you can seek help by talking to a licensed healthcare provider to receive science-based, effective treatment.
+You can seek help by talking to a licensed healthcare provider to receive science-based, effective treatment.